-Nationals of countries on a designated list are able to obtain single-entry tourist visas or multiple-entry business visas on arrival in Oman.
-These include nationals of Australia, the US, UK, South Africa and most of the EU.
+Nationals of countries on a designated list are able to obtain single-entry tourist visas or multiple-entry business visas for Oman.

-Nationals of these countries are able to get a single- or multiple-entry visa for Oman by merely presenting their passport and filling in an application form at their point of entry into Oman.
-A passport valid for use within six months from the date of issuance is required, and it is a good idea to also show proof a return ticket, to show intention to leave Oman within a reasonable time frame.
+Nationals of these countries are generally able to get a single- or multiple-entry visa for Oman by merely presenting their passport and filling in an application form at their point of entry.
+A passport valid for use within six months from the date of the visa's issuance is required, and it is a good idea to also show proof a return ticket, to show intention to leave Oman within a reasonable time frame.

 Employment visas for Oman

-Expats looking to live and work in Oman will require an employment visa, a document that can only be obtained in partnership with a sponsoring Omani employer.
+Expats looking to live and work in Oman will require an employment visa, which can only be obtained in partnership with a sponsoring Omani employer.
 Thus, it’s necessary to have a job before applying for this visa.

 Although the application process for this visa demands a significant amount of paperwork, the good news for expats is that the administrative burden of application falls largely on the shoulders of their Omani employers.

 Due to the fact that a prospective employer invests so much in helping the prospective employee obtain the employment visa, it is very difficult to change jobs while in Oman.
-In order to do this, expats will need a No Objection Certificate (NOC) from their employer (very rarely given); or else will need to leave the country for a period of at least two years and start the employment visa application all over again.
+In order to do this, expats will need a No Objection Certificate (NOC) from their employer; or else will need to leave the country for a period of at least two years and start the employment visa application all over again.

 Employment visas are valid for two years, and allow for multiple entries.